Stranded: The Secret History of Australian Independent Music 1977–1991: Release and Promotion

 To promote the publication of his expanded edition, Walker has been interviewed by Neil Rogers in his ‘Australian Mood’ show on 3RRR and by Phil McDougall for his ‘Sunglasses After Dark’ show on 3PBS.

 The on-air interview with Phil McDougall discussed Walker’s first book, “Inner City Sound”, a collection of photographs and articles about the experimentation of genre and sounds within the punk, rock, electro-synth scene.
 The origins of his interest in Australia’s circuit of live music have contributed to the development of Stranded, published a decade after.
 Walker states that his first book for Pan Macmillan, “Highway to Hell: The Life and Death of AC/DC Legend Bon Scott” was his first venture into writing a long form narrative and inspired the structure of Stranded.
-“Highway to Hell” is a biography on singer Bon Scott’s life, tracing his career and personal life, followed by interviews and photos, capturing his presence in the hard rock and heavy metal music arena even after his passing.
+“Highway to Hell” is a biography on singer Bon Scott’s life, tracing his career and personal life, followed by interviews and photos, capturing his presence in the hard rock and heavy metal music arena even after his death.

 Walker’s interest in the garage rock cultural milieu is founded in his search for new sounds, “I’d go where the music led me.
 I was just following my nose around where I found good music.
 I was 21 years old and just doing what I liked.”
 Inspired by John Savage’s Dreamland, Walker’s venture into the long-form narrative extended the time frame from where “Inner City Sound” last left off.
 Inner City Sound is a documentary account of the underground live music scene, containing articles from magazines, newspapers and photographs that span the period of the early 70s to 80s.

 Walker has been a guest on Aaron Curran’s podcast “Unmarked Tracks” for two episodes, detailing elements of his biography and his commitment to Australian stories through the art scene of the 70s.
 The show discusses the movement of independent, grass-roots bands through the Australian stage, Walker’s interactions with Melbourne post-punk and its classic influences that shaped the form of the genre.